 So why did my outspoken, outwardly confident sister in an abusive relationship for five long years?
 Why make the man she was in that relationship with the father of her child?

 None of it made any sense to a teenage me.
 I know now it wouldn’t make sense for most adults, which is a terrifying problem.

 Coincidentally, the same week that my sister's truth came to light, a celebrity couple had become embroiled in a domestic battery incident themselves.

 The story was splashed across most news outlets.
-Within the span of a week, domestic violence went from never registering on my radar, to dominating it.
+Within a week, domestic violence went from never registering on my radar, to dominating it.
 Abusive relationships were no longer a theme in some ridiculous movie starring Tori Spelling.
 They were hyper-reality, and that reality was not a glamorous one.